Accounts Receivable Management Phone Harassment?

 Are you receiving any harassing phone calls from any of the following numbers?

 If the answer is yes, then you are receiving calls from a known ARM number.
 You may be a victim of ARM phone harassment.
 The list above is not all the numbers that ARM uses.
-The calls can be from a different number and it still be Accounts Receivable Management calling you.
+The calls can be from different phone numbers and it still be Accounts Receivable Management calling you.
 Contact our office right away so we can start the process to stop ARM from calling you illegally.
 Above all, no one should live with harassment!

 Credit Report Implications